Discover 9 treatments and tips that accelerate physical therapy for stroke patients at home.

 Therefore, if someone tells you that you can’t achieve a full recovery, ignore them.
 You’re much better off believing in a full recovery than settling for someone else’s limiting beliefs.

-Spasticity is a HUGE roadblock that deters many stroke survivors from pursuing recovery at home.
+Spasticity is a common stroke side effect that deters many stroke survivors from pursuing recovery at home.
 Don’t let misinformation fool you.

-Even if your muscles are paralyzed with spasticity, there are ways to regain movement by utilizing the following 3 tactics:
+Even if your muscles are paralyzed with spasticity, you can regain movement through passive exercise, which helps rewire the brain.

 Wilting motivation is the biggest struggle that survivors deal with once they start doing rehab at home.

 A great way – that’s backed by neuroscience – to get yourself to stick to your regimen is to visualize yourself sticking to your regimen.